Josh Lueke

 Joshua William Lueke (born December 5, 1984) is an American former professional baseball relief pitcher.
-He has played in Major League Baseball (MLB) for the Seattle Mariners and Tampa Bay Rays, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.
+He played in Major League Baseball (MLB) for the Seattle Mariners and Tampa Bay Rays, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.
 His impending retirement from professional baseball was announced prior to the upcoming 2022-2023 winter season of the Mexican Pacific League.

 Professional career

 Texas Rangers

 Lueke was drafted by the Texas Rangers in the 16th round of the 2007 Major League Baseball Draft.
 He played for the Spokane Indians, Clinton LumberKings, and Bakersfield Blaze.

 Seattle Mariners

 On July 9, 2010, Lueke was traded to the Seattle Mariners along with Justin Smoak and fellow prospects Matt Lawson and Blake Beavan for Cliff Lee and Mark Lowe.

 On April 3, 2011, he made his Major League debut for the Mariners against the Oakland Athletics.
 He threw two-thirds of an inning giving up four runs on two hits.
 He also had two walks and two strikeouts.